Rescuers scramble to find survivors in Morocco after powerful earthquake kills more than 2,000 - KESQ

 The 6.8-magnitude quake struck late on Friday.
 It was also the strongest to hit the region around the ancient city of Marrakech in a century, according to the US Geological Survey.

+The death toll climbed to 2,122 on Sunday afternoon, state-run broadcaster 2M said, with a further 2,421 people injured.

-So far 2,012 people have been listed killed and 1,404 others critically injured, according to Moroccan authorities, but the toll is expected to rise further as rescuers dig through the rubble of collapsed houses in remote areas of the High Atlas mountains.
+The number of fatalities is expected to rise further as rescuers dig through the rubble of collapsed houses in remote areas of the Atlas Mountains.

 Hatimi, 53, slept in a central Marrakech park with her entire family, including little children.
 She said it got cold at night, so they stayed together.
 “Everybody was outside.
 All of the neighbors, everyone.
 We don’t want to go inside, everyone is scared, the shaking was so strong,” she told CNN.